sswhitehat/FinalProject482/README.md

 ### Data collection

 For our project, we needed to collect a few datasets which we would be training our model on.
-We used multiple videos from(Glory and One Championship) of kickboxing for our training data.
+We used multiple videos from([Glory](https://glorykickboxing.com/) and [One Championship](https://www.onefc.com/)) of kickboxing for our training data.
 Some of the considerations that went into picking our data was that we didn't want a ring because that had a tendency of interfering with the algorithm and we didn't want any fights that were too fast-paced which would make it harder for the model to learn from.

 ### Data pre-processing

 We performed two steps of pre-processing on the training data.
 First, we ran the MoveNet algorithm on the video to determine the fighters' keypoints which we would use as the input for our neural network.
-Secondly, we annotated the frames with the correct punch type, ie. jab, hook, high kick, etc. We used CVAT to simplify this process.
+Second, we annotated the frames with the correct punch type, ie. jab, hook, high kick, etc. We used CVAT to simplify this process.

-The process of prep-processing was by far the most time consuming process.
+The process of pre-processing was by far the most time consuming process.
 Running MoveNet on the training data would take hours for only few minutes of video.
 Thankfully, MoveNet could run independently without any manual intervention.
-However, annotating the training data was a manual process, where we would step through each frame and determine if there is a punch or kick at this frame.
+However, annotating the training data was a manual process, where we would step through each frame and determine if there is a punch or kick.

 ### Building the neural network